Thoughts? It was good enough.

 - Da Zang and Zhu Er (Nic and Gillian).
 They were my favorite couple in this series (of course) because of how they were brought together and how they learned to appreciate each other’s company.
 It could be said as the typical hero with the weakling–as I like to put it.
 But it wasn’t typical at all in how they met and wasn’t as fond of each other at first because of how weird Da Zang seemed to Zhu Er.
 However, she was a smart and considerate person, not to mention observant too so she came to understand him more.
 He also learned to loosen up with her around.
 They were randomly tossed together because of a misunderstanding but clanged onto each other later for support throughout the series.
 They actually complement each other really well.

 - Hou Feng and Bai Yan Zhu (Patrick and Zhou Li).
 If it was being broken down and analyze more closely, it was very messed up with them.
 However, I think that it would be safe to say that she actually loved him–even if it was 20 years late.
 She was touched by what he’d done for her–always helping her and waiting for her, etc. (After all, she was forced to marry Bao Yu’s father in the first place and never really loved him since she was still thinking of Da Zang’s father the whole time.)
 It was really complex with them to clearly say who was really right or wrong.
 It was really subtle at the very end whether they ended up together or not–probably did.
-But it was acceptable in a sense that they still maintained their companionship.
+But it was acceptable in the sense that they still maintained their companionship.

 - Bao Yu and Ben Yue (Qiao Zhen Yu and Yang Rui).
 They were not my favorite couple at all but I actually liked how they grew and matured–eventually as they went through obstacles.
 However, I have to say that it got annoying at times, more Bao Yu’s fault near the end of the series with how he couldn’t make up his mind who to be with, etc. Yes, it was trying to show his responsibility for Zhu Er as a friend but it got annoying because he apparently said that he cared for Zhu Er more than that during that one time that Ben Yue walked in on them.
 So how in the world should Ben Yue react?
 Anyway, they were all right together since I don’t think I could find my favorite pairing for QZY yet.